Multiple banners within reach as Saskatchewan Huskies teams enter semester break - Saskatoon | Globalnews.ca

 It’s exam season at the University Saskatchewan which means Huskies athletes are replacing practice sessions with cram sessions.

-At the semester break, four of the eight U of S teams currently in action are nationally ranked, with men’s hockey leading the way at number three.
+At the semester break, four of the eight Saskatchewan Huskie teams currently in action are nationally ranked, with men’s hockey leading the way at number three.

 The Dogs are second in the Canada West with a 13-2-1 record and fifth-year forward Josh Roach leads the conference in scoring.